annalisew19/MICB475_Team4/meeting_notes/mar10.md

 ### Meeting Notes
 - for ISA, create new metadata column with both outcome and agegroup
+- Aim 1:
-- Aim 1: use data with updated rarefaction parameter to update R script and diversity metrics
+ - use data with updated rarefaction parameter to update R script and diversity metrics
+ - Do beta diversity across different age groups
+   - Run another beta diversity metric in addition to weighted unifrac
+ - Make new metadata column table that combines age group and outcome
 - Aim 2 (ISA):
   - Couldn't find any species common/associated with unsuccessful pregnancy outcome
   - Add a separate metadata column: (i.e) "successful_agegroup_1".
 Acts to filter all the samples that are successful and fall under a particular age group